Promotional pricing 101: the ultimate 2023 guide

 - Rid your Shopify store of excess inventory.
 Products that sit around for too long do no good and take up space.
 Moving them at a reduced profit could be a better alternative.
 Think “last chance on this low-stock inventory.”
 Flash sales — bargains pinned to a minimal timeframe, like just a few hours — are a fantastic route for drumming up urgency.

 - Launch a new product.
 An addition to your product lineup deserves extra attention, and a sales promo hits the spot.
 Drive extra excitement with a pre-sale event exclusive to subscribers, customers, or any segment of your audience.
-(PS: Seguno has a pre-built email campaign for a product or collection launch.)
+(PS: Seguno has a pre-built email campaign for a product or collection launch.
+Read our guide for creating awesome product launch emails and you're gold.)

 - Reward customers.
 Showing appreciation to supporters should be a part of every Shopify merchant’s playbook.
-Extend a discount to a first-time buyer for their next purchase, for example, or provide price breaks when loyalty program customers reach a milestone.
+Extend a discount to a first-time buyer for their next purchase, for example, as part of a post-purchase email strategy.
+Or provide price breaks when loyalty program customers reach a milestone.
 (Good to know: 79% of consumers are more likely to support a brand because of its loyalty program.)

 - Drive brand awareness.
 We always encourage Shopify merchants to toot their horns on occasion.
 Promotional pricing can be the caveat before switching to what makes you different or simply saying, “thanks for helping us live our dream.”
 A shop anniversary — or the shop owner’s birthday — is the perfect time for this approach.